 Minn.
 Stat.
 Section PUBLIC INDEBTEDNESS Vac No Workpaper Reference Section Yes No Reference c. an improvement or improvement program, the obligation for which is payable wholly or partly from the proceeds of special assessments levied upon property specially benefited by the improvement or by an improvement within the improvement program or from tax increments, including obligations which are the general obligations of the municipality, if the municipality is entitled to reimbursement in whole or in part from the proceeds of such special assessments or tax increments and not less than 20 percent of the cost of the improvement or the improvement program is to be assessed against benefited property or is to be paid from the proceeds of federal grant funds or a combination thereof, or is estimated to be received from tax increments. d. an obligation which is payable wholly from the income of revenue producing conveniences; e. an obligation exempt from electoral approval by the terms of the home rule charter; f. exempt under the provisions of a law which permits the issuance of obligations of a municipality without an election; g. an obligation to fund pension or retirement fund liabilities of a municipality pursuant to Minn.
 Stat. § 475.52, subd.
 6; h. issued under Minn.
 Stat. §§ 469.1813 to 469.1815 (property tax abatement authority bonds), if the bonds are not used for a purpose prohibited under § 469.176, subd.
 4g, para. (b); § 475.58, subd.
-1(10) issued to fund postemployment benefit liabilities pursuant to Minn.
-Stat. § 475.52, subd.
-6, of a municipality, other than a school district, and were the liabilities limited to: (1) satisfying the requirements of Minn.
+1(10) (1) satisfying the requirements of Minn.
 Stat. § 471.61, subd.
 2b (insurance continuation); and (2) other postemployment benefits, which the municipality no longer provides to employees hired after a date before the obligations are issued? § 475.755 j. issued under Minn.
 Stat. § 475.755 (emergency debt certificates)? § 475.58, subd.
 3a k. issued to refund existing debt of an indoor ice arena that is used predominantly for youth athletic activity as provided in Minn.
 Stat. § 475.58, subd.
 3a; § 475.58, subd.
 3b issued for street reconstruction and bituminous overlays, and were the conditions of Minn.
 Stat. § 475.58, subd.
 3b met? § 475.58, subd.
 1a E. If the issuance of obligations for the same purpose and in the same amount has previously been proposed to the electors and voted down, did this election take place at least 180 days after the first election?
 F. If this is the third request for the same purpose and in the same amount, did this election take place at least one year after the second election?